Where Are We Now

 Adobe Creative Cloud Annual Subscribers (M)

-This is beneficial for short-term and long-term goals.
-In the short run, it brings in more subscribers as more users are involved in using the software, but in the long run, prioritizing students, and helping them learn, gives users the ability to familiarize themselves with the software prior to starting their professional careers.
+This has positive implications for the company over any time horizon.
+In the short run, it brings in more subscribers as more users are involved in using the software.
+In the long run, prioritizing students and helping them learn gives them the ability to familiarize themselves with the software prior to starting their professional careers.

 A Dive into Documents